killergerbah/asbplayer/README.md

 ### When loading a local file asbplayer either shows a black screen, or doesn't play audio.

 -   See the [Browser Compatibility](#browser-compatibility) section.

+### My popup dictionary extension (e.g. Yomitan) doesn't work on the side panel

+-   Chrome does not allow other extension scripts to be injected into extension UI, so there is no fix for this.
+If you want to scan text with other extensions then you will need to do it from the subtitles displayed inside the video element, or from the subtitle list on the asbplayer website.

 ### asbplayer isn't detecting streaming video.